DedalusProject/dedalus_conda/readme.md

 It currently seems like specific channels are not easily specified in the `meta.yaml` file for the conda build.
 Instead, at build-time we pass a list of channels, ordered by priority.
-The build command is then `conda-build -c conda-forge -c cryoem dedalus`
+The build command is then `conda build -c conda-forge -c cryoem dedalus`

 ## Installing the Dedalus conda build